ThePhD/ThePhD.github.io/_posts/2020-09-03-embed and std embed.markdown

 }
 ```

-There is more work that would have to be done here to ensure that compilers like GCC and Clang and SDCC could constant fold this is they wanted to.
+There is more work that would have to be done here to ensure that compilers like GCC and Clang and SDCC could constant fold this if they wanted to.
 But, honestly, this is what C wants for itself: verbose, explicit spelling and very little "we take care of it for you" obviousness.

 Nevertheless, I cannot exactly go screaming ahead with `std::embed`.
 There are some additional challenges for `std::embed` thanks to the last Committee direction votes it underwent at Prague, but that